-The Entity shall provide necessary experience details to establish that it has capacity to successfully supply these services.
+The Entity shall provide the necessary experience details to establish that it has the capacity to successfully supply this service.

-Prospective Firms/Consultants shall demonstrate in their submissions that they meet the required qualifications and experiences and are fully capable of executing these services by demonstrating the following, whilst not limited to:
+Prospective Firms/Consultants shall demonstrate in their submissions that they meet the required qualifications and experiences and are fully capable of executing the service by demonstrating the following, whilst not limited to:

-- The Entity/Respondent shall have a minimum of five (5) years' experience - The Entity/Respondent's submission shall include demonstration of qualifications for service execution including, evidence of detailed projects for which services was appropriated/offered in at least three projects with similar requirement for which service is being sought and have been successfully completed in the last five (5) years.
+- The Entity/Respondent shall have a minimum of five (5) years of experience. - The Entity/Respondent's submission shall include a demonstration of qualifications for service execution, including, evidence of detailed projects for which services were appropriated/offered in at least three projects with similar requirements for which services are being sought and have been completed in the last five (5) years.